Phuong Ngo: Political conflict

-According to the 1991 census, 70 percent of Cabramatta's population were immigrants.
-Around 25 percent were of Vietnamese descent while another 10 percent were of other Asian origins.
-Newman had been elected to the Fairfield council in 1977 and was known for his campaigns against Asian criminal gangs that were then a serious problem.
-At the time the media regularly portrayed Cabramatta as a "centre of criminality" and the heroin capital of Australia.
+Newman had been elected to the Fairfield council in 1977 and was known for his campaigns against Asian criminal gangs that were then a problem.
 Newman suspected Ngo took part in criminal dealings due to his involvement with the Mekong Club, which many believed to be laundering money for the Cabramatta gangs.
-According to his priest, Ngo had very strong opinions regarding Europeans, believing that they were all "stupid" and racist.

 In 1990, the local Fairfield Champion newspaper published an article regarding a proposal to add an inscription commemorating the Chinese Communist Revolution to the Pai Lau gate (Freedom Gate) in Cabramatta's Freedom Square.
 Ngo, then deputy mayor of Fairfield and an ardent anti-communist, blamed Newman for the proposal and sued the newspaper.
 The case was settled out of court.
 In 1991, Ngo stood as an independent for the seat of Cabramatta and Newman, who was the sitting member, issued a press release questioning Ngo's refugee status.
 Ngo received only 11.7% of the vote, a result he blamed on his being Asian.